hongaar/updatemybrowser-v5/.github/ISSUE_TEMPLATE/content_improvement.md

 ---
 name: Content improvement
 about: Suggest a website content improvement
-title: ''
+title: Improvement for page <insert page URL here>
 labels: content
 assignees: hongaar

 ---

-**Page URL**
-Provide the full page URL where the content can be found, if applicable.

 **Description of the change**
 Explain what content you'd like to improve.